Whina Cooper

-Her wide influence and nationally recognised activity led her to be acknowledged with awards in both the British (Imperial) and New Zealand Royal Honours Systems, and by her own people, who bestowed the title Te Whaea o te Motu ('Mother of the Nation') upon her.
+Her wide influence and nationally recognised activity led her to be acknowledged with awards in both the British and New Zealand Royal Honours Systems, and by her own people, who bestowed the title Te Whaea o te Motu ('Mother of the Nation') upon her.
 She is the subject of the 2022 film Whina.

 Early life

-Dame Whina Cooper was born Hōhepine Te Wake, daughter of community leader and Catholic catechist Heremia Te Wake and Kare Pauro Kawatihi, of the Te Rarawa iwi, at Te Karaka, Hokianga.
+Whina Cooper was born Hōhepine Te Wake, daughter of community leader and Catholic catechist Heremia Te Wake and Kare Pauro Kawatihi, of the Te Rarawa iwi, at Te Karaka, Hokianga.

 From an early age, she showed an interest in her father's role, and in history and genealogy.
 Her education began at Whakarapa Native School.
 In 1907, she attended St Joseph's Māori Girls' College.
-After high school, she returned to Whakarapa (later Panguru) where her father wanted her to enter into an arranged marriage with Tureiti Te Heuheu Tukino V, leader of Ngati Tuwharetoa.
+After high school, she returned to Whakarapa (later Panguru) where her father wanted her to enter into an arranged marriage with Tureiti Te Heuheu Tukino V, leader of Ngāti Tūwharetoa.
 Cooper refused, and instead worked at a local co-operative store.
 She worked as a teacher for a brief time, at Pawarenga Native School.
 However, as one of only three teachers, she became frustrated, and found her time stretched between teaching and helping her own community.
-She left teaching in 1914 and was a housekeeper at the Catholic presbytery of Rāwene for two years.
-She kept her Catholic Christian faith her whole life.
+She left teaching in 1914 and was a housekeeper at the Catholic presbytery of Rawene for two years.
+She kept her Catholic faith her whole life.

 Political activism

 1914–1935: Whakarapa

 Cooper's first involvement in politics was in the form of a land dispute over an area of leased mudflats in around 1914.
-The farmer, Bob Holland, who rented the land, wanted to drain the estuary for farming.
-That would have obstructed current use of the land by local iwi for gathering seafood and racing horses during the drier months.
+The farmer who rented the land, Bob Holland, wanted to drain the estuary for farming.
+This would have obstructed current use of the land by local iwi for gathering seafood and for racing horses during the drier months.
 Heremia challenged the lease in court, and Cooper led a group of protesters to fill in Holland's drains.
-The protesters were eventually charged with trespassing, but they had stalled events long enough for Heremia to be successful, and the lease was withdrawn by the Marine Department.
+The protesters were eventually charged with trespassing, but they had stalled events long enough for Heremia to be successful, and the Marine Department withdrew the lease.